pxbt-dev/AiTradingCharts/README.md

-# AI Trading Charts - Cryptocurrency Analysis Platform 🤖
+# AI Cryptocurrency Analysis Platform 🤖

 A _experimenal_ AI-powered cryptocurrency analysis and predeiction platform that uses real-time market data, technical analysis, and machine learning predictions for 4 cryptocurrencies - BTC, SOL, TAO and WIF.
 A work in progress.